UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/AndroidStudioUserInterface/AndroidStudioUserInterface.md

 ## Constraint Layout – the Default Layout

 - Allows you to create large and complex layouts with a flat view hierarchy (no nested view groups)
-- Similar to **Relative Layout** in that all views are laid out according to relationship between sibling views and the parent layout
+- Similar to **Relative Layout** in that all views are laid out according to the relationship between sibling views and the parent layout
-- It is more flexible then the Relative Layout and easier to use with Android Studio’s Layout Editor
+- It is more flexible than the Relative Layout and easier to use with Android Studio’s Layout Editor
 - In this layout, you add at least one horizontal and one vertical constraint for each view
 - Each constraint represents a connection or alignment to another view, the parent layout, or an invisible guideline